Cool-Season Containers to Get an Early Start on Spring

 Use yellow to wake up your landscape once winter passes.
 Here, a golden container holds yellow primroses and 'Lemon Symphony' osteospermum.
 All that yellow contrasts beautifully with purple from 'Berries & Cream Sachet' nemesia, 'Caitlin's Giant' ajuga, and columbine.

 Editor's Tip: Echo the color of your house in your container garden, or use it to complement blooms from your yard for extra appeal.

 We use them as architectural plants in the landscape, but shrubs can also lend flair to containers.
 Here, the ruby-red stems of redtwig dogwood (Cornus sericea) offer great contrast to the fresh-green leaves.
 The arrangement is made even more interesting with a couple of colorful sedums (purple 'Voodoo' and golden 'Angelina') and white candytuft.

 Don't be afraid to incorporate perennials into your spring containers.
 Then plant the perennials in your garden once the annuals start to fade.
 Here, for example, bacopa, purple pansy, white nemesia, and yellow strawflower mix well with 'Fire and Ice' hosta.

-Hint: Growing hostas and other perennials in tall containers can help protect them from hungry rabbits early in the season.
+Editor's Tip: Growing hostas and other perennials in tall containers can help protect them from hungry rabbits early in the season.

 Bright colors are especially refreshing after a long, dull winter.
-Here, bold pink containers feature favorites such as silvery licorice plant (Helichrysum 'Icicles'), pink 'Little Charmer' diascia, and 'Intensia Neon Pink' annual phlox, and the golden foliage of foamy bells (x Heucherella 'Stoplight').
+Here, bold pink containers feature favorites such as silvery licorice plant (Helichrysum 'Icicles'), pink 'Little Charmer' diascia, and 'Intensia Neon Pink' annual phlox, and the golden foliage of foamy bells (X Heucherella 'Stoplight').

-Hint: When using bold containers, make sure your plants are dramatic enough to hold their own so they don't get overshadowed by the pots.
+Editor's Tip: When using bold containers, make sure your plants are dramatic enough to hold their own so they don't get overshadowed by the pots.